ffmpeginteropx/FFmpegInteropX/README-BUILD.md

 **Prerequisites:**

-Either Visual Studio 2019 or Visual Studio 2017 is required to manually build FFmpegInteropX and FFmpeg.
+Visual Studio 2019 is required to manually build FFmpegInteropX and FFmpeg.
+All other dependencies are installed automatically into the "Tools" subfolder during build.

 - Visual Studio 2019:
   - Select "Universal Windows Platform development" workload in Installer
   - Select "Desktop development with C++" workload in Installer
   - In VS Installer, check "Installation details" area on the right side, expand "Universal Windows Platform development", check "C++ (v142) Universal Windows Platform tools"
   - Visual C++ Redistributable for Visual Studio 2010 [x64](https://www.microsoft.com/en-us/download/details.aspx?id=14632) or [x86](https://www.microsoft.com/de-de/download/details.aspx?id=5555) (only needed for manual FFmpeg builds)

-- Visual Studio 2017 (15.9.x or higher):
-  - Select "Universal Windows Platform development" workload in Installer
-  - Select "Desktop development with C++" workload in Installer
-  - Select additional components from Installer:
-    - Universal Windows Platform tools
-    - VC++ 2017 version 15.9 v14.16 latest v141 tools
-    - Win 10 SDK (10.0.17763.0) for uwp: c#, vb, js
-    - Win 10 SDK (10.0.17763.0) for uwp: c++
-    - Visual C++ compilers and libraries for ARM64
-    - Visual C++ compilers and libraries for ARM
-    - C++ UWP tools for ARM64
-    - C++ runtime for uwp
-  - Visual C++ Redistributable for Visual Studio 2010 [x64](https://www.microsoft.com/en-us/download/details.aspx?id=14632) or [x86](https://www.microsoft.com/de-de/download/details.aspx?id=5555) (only needed for manual FFmpeg builds)
+  - For AV1 HW decoding, you need the Windows 11 SDK 10.0.22000.0 (only available on Visual Studio 16.11.8 and higher).
+HW decoding will also run on Windows 10, the Windows 11 SDK is just required for building.

 ## Getting the sources